 - An increased risk of sudden infant death syndrome (SIDS)

-Chemical dependence and addiction are two of the most dangerous long-term effects of heroin abuse.
-Heroin is notoriously addictive, and it doesn’t take long to develop a strong physical need for the drug.
+Chemical dependence and addiction are two of the most dangerous long-term effects of heroin misuse.
 Heroin withdrawal is not fatal, in most cases, but it can be so painful that it feels life-threatening.
-Symptoms of heroin withdrawal include
+Symptoms of heroin withdrawal include:

 - Muscle aches